Kubzelll/Deocrypter/README.md

 ## Usage

-Run main.py and you need to first click Create new token
+Run main.py and you need to first create token.key file and click Create new token